Maherab-Hossain/maherab-hossain/README.md

-- 🔭 I’m currently studying to become a Front-end Developer.
+- 🔭 I’m currently working on Front-end Developer.

-- 🌱 I’m currently learning Javascript.
+- 🌱 I’m currently learning "C".

 - 🔍 Take a look at my projects on  [**Portfolio**](https://dev-maherabhossain.pantheonsite.io/)

 - 📫 How to reach me: [**Linkedin**](https://www.linkedin.com/in/maherabhossain/)

-- 💬 Ask me about CSS and Tailwind.
+- 💬 Ask me about JavaScript and Tailwind.

-- 🤝 I’m looking for help in learning about Accessible Websites.
+- 🤝 I'm seeking assistance to learn more about problem-solving.

-- 👯 I’m looking to collaborate on the front end developing new open-source projects.
+- 👯 I’m looking to collaborate on the front end web developing new open-source projects.

 <br>